anicholson/obsidian-google-mail/README.md

 # Other details

 - The mails are converted to markdown format.
-Some emails may seem weird, but it is alread good enough to me now.
+Some emails may seem weird.
   - Thanks to the contrubuters of [Turndown](https://github.com/mixmark-io/turndown).
   - I will add support to save email in plaintext format.
 Plaintext is suited for note-taking and avoid most of weidly large images in the note.